Did you know that in less than two minutes our plant processes and treats enough wastewater to fill the tank at Boston Aquarium?

 The settled wastewater then flows into the rectangular high-purity oxygen reactors.

 The high-purity oxygen generation system supplies oxygen to the reactors by stripping nitrogen from compressed air to concentrate the oxygen.
 Alternatively supplemental liquid oxygen can be added.
 The reactors use biological organisms (activated sludge).
-The biological organisms sludge consume the organic matter in the wastewater, breaking it down to carbon dioxide and water.
+The biological organism sludge consumes the organic matter in the wastewater, breaking it down to carbon dioxide and water.

 The flow then enters the rectangular secondary clarifiers where the biological organisms are settled out from the wastewater.
 The secondary clarifiers are stacked on top of each other and flow is split between upper and lower tanks.